Advanced Topics in Incident Handling

 - develop and execute cyber threat hunting goals, searching, and analysis

 - obtain practical experience in the coordination of vulnerability handling tasks

-- formulate and deliver effective publications and communications such as advisories, alerts, after-action reports and management briefings
+- formulate and deliver effective publications and communications such as advisories, alerts, after-action reports, and management briefings

-- incident handling lifecycle review
+- incident handling lifecycle and critical information review

-- advanced persistent threats
+- discussion of advanced persistent threats

 - artifact and malware analysis categories and techniques overview